korcsmarosgroup/salmonella-TF-activity/README.md

 ## Key Features:

 **SalmonAct PKN**: A curated network of signed and directed interactions involving 191 transcription factors for _Salmonella_.
+Accessible in the `data/db/` folder, named `salmonact.tsv`.

 **Data Compatibility**: Harmonized interaction data from databases like PRODORIC, CollecTF, RegPrecise, SalComRegulon and RegulonDB, formatted for decoupleR.